This film was released on Friday 29th November 2019 and is no longer screening.

-The screening on Friday, November 29th at 18.30 will be introduced by producer Niamh Fagan (Lunar Pictures).
+The screening on Friday, November 29th at 18.30 was introduced by producer Niamh Fagan (Lunar Pictures).

 Sicilian Letizia Battaglia began a lifelong battle with the Mafia when she first pointed her camera at a brutally slain victim.
 A woman whose passions led